stickies/stickies.github.com/_posts/2012-1-24-various-vim-tips.markdown

 ## Using Glog to view the history of a file in git.

 Fugitive lets you view the git log with the handy %Glog% command.
 This command outputs to the quickfix buffer.
-Youcan traverse the list by using either
+You can traverse the list by using either

     :copen #open the quickfix pane
-    :cn
-    :cp
-    :cnf
+    :cn # open the item in the quickfix list
+    :cp  open the previous item in the  quickfix list :cnf
     :cpf